logo

 OVERVIEW

-New York City is justifiably one of the biggest tourist destinations in the United States.
-There are literally hundreds of worthwhile things to see and do in the city.
+New York City is justifiably one of the biggest tourist destinations in the World.
+There are literally hundreds of worthwhile things to see and do in this 'concrete jungle'.
 It's also one of the most walkable cities on Earth.
-The food is also world-class, offering every type of cuisine you could possibly think of.
-Altogether, the city sees more than 50 million visitors annually.
+The food is world-class, offering every type of cuisine you could possibly think of.
+Altogether, the city sees more than fifty million visitors annually.

 TOP 25 THINGS TO DO IN NEW YORK CITY

 Here are my selections for the top 25 things to see or do in New York City.
-Many of these are completely free to visit.
+Many of these attractions are completely FREE to visit.
 Others require paid admission, often with advance reservations/tickets required or at least highly recommended.

 ✪ = indicates a FREE attraction